Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: Conclusions

 \section{Conclusions}

 An algorithm that computes impedance faults of the front-end termination of \( N \)-element array antennas has been described, using a full set of EEPs at the nominal termination impedance, and one EEP at non-uniform (faulty) termination.
-Using simulated EEPs from a 16-element tile of a radio-astronomical array, the algorithm correctly finds the impedance fault at an accuracy of around 2\%; that error is higher when noise is added in our model to estimate how a measured EEP would affect the calculation and the algorithm then converges to around 4\% for high signal-to-noise ratio and fading channel levels.
-In our example, the vertex elements of the rectangularly arranged array are the ones that achieve the minimum error when their EEP is chosen as the right-hand-side of the least-squares problem with which the algorithm starts; more configurations would need to be tested to ascertain whether such lateral elements are always the optimum choice for our proposed method.
-Our results show that the algorithm can reliably be applied in radio astronomical antenna arrays for fault detection of individual elements' front-end impedance using the minimum number of EEP measurements.

-{ [Proof of Eq.~(\ref{eq:recursive_EEPs})] We prove here the general form of Eq.~(\ref{eq:recursive_EEPs}) for a \( N \)-element array using induction, where \( m \) is the integer number of the recursion step.
+Using simulated EEPs from a 16-element tile of a radio-astronomical array, the algorithm correctly finds the impedance fault at an accuracy of around {0.5\%}; that error is higher when noise is added in our model to estimate how a measured EEP would affect the calculation and the algorithm then {crosses the 5\% error only} for high signal-to-noise ratio and fading channel levels {(both \(\sim 60-65\)~dB)}.
+In our example, {the inner faulty elements} of the rectangularly arranged array are the ones that achieve the minimum error when their EEP is chosen as the right-hand-side of the least-squares problem with which the algorithm starts; more configurations would need to be tested to ascertain whether such elements are always the optimum choice for our proposed method.
+Our results show that the algorithm can reliably be applied in radio astronomical antenna arrays for fault detection of individual elements' front-end impedance using the minimum number of EEP measurements, {handling at the same time various systematic limitations}.
+[Proof of Eq.~(\ref{eq:recursive_EEPs})] { We prove here the general form of Eq.~(\ref{eq:recursive_EEPs}) for a \( N \)-element array using induction, where \( m \) is the integer number of the recursion step.
 For \( m=1 \), the product is by definition equal to 1 (since the upper limit is lesser than the lower limit) and the equation reduces to:

 This is the equation of the single case, proven in Sec.~\ref{sec:eep_faulty}.
-We now suppose that Eq.~(\ref{eq:recursive_EEPs}) holds when the integer step \( 1\leq m\leq N-1\) is considered for all \( n\in\{1,\hdots,N\}\), and examine its form for \( m+1\):
+We now suppose that Eq.~(\ref{eq:recursive_EEPs}) holds when the integer step \( 1\leq m\leq N-1\) is considered for all \( n\in \) \( [1, N]\), and examine its form for \( m+1\):